matpelissie/abrupt_shifts_ecological_timeseries_classification/README.md

 01_generate_timeseries.R simulates and saves the timeseries to be used in analyses and figures.
 02_run_classification.R performs the trajectory classifications. **This step is long!** Optimally, it should be run on a multicore machine to parallel the computations.
 03_figures.R generates the material to make the figures from the manuscript's main text and supplementary.

+# How to classify your own timeseries?

+A graphical user interface (GUI) is available [online](https://matpelissie.shinyapps.io/trajshift_app/) to classify single timeseries by providing a `.csv` file.